undeluro/hotel-management-cli/README.md

 # Hotel Management CLI

 Hotel management CLI built with Java.
-Built as the first assignment for a Java uni course.
+Built as the introductory assignment for a Java uni course.

 [Prompt](PROMPT.md) — All specifications gathered in one place.
 May be useful for future students 🧐.